bobby-tablez/VBScrambler/README.md

 #### Errors and issues
 After extensively testing various VBScripts, I've discovered that certain scritps will produce errors with specific shift number combinations (typically 1 out of 10) when using the default provided range.
 If you encounter an error, try either adjusting the shfit number manually, or simply run it again to get a potentially new value.

+Another issue occurs in Linux more often than in Windows where the console doesn't properly print the shifted ASCII characters properly, thus copying the printed code could skip some characters.
+If you run into this, use the `-o` option to print to a file and use a text editor such as Sublime which handles special characters well.

 #### Future plans
 - Support for JScript, selectable via flags